sergeykuzmich/inline-spoilers/README.md

 ## Changelog ##

 ### 1.4.0 ###
-* Introduce Guttenberg block to create spoilers
+* Introduce Guttenberg block to create spoilers (special thanks to [Sergey Zaytsev](https://www.linkedin.com/in/sergey-zaytsev-b50857b0/) for doing most of things)

 ### 1.3.8 ###
 * Allow empty spoiler title by default